They are one of the most commonly prescribed classes of antibacterials globally and are used to treat a variety of bacterial infections in humans.

 Next, we will analyze the following three mechanisms that decrease the sensitivity of bacterial cells to quinolones:

-The resistance mediated by the objective: it is the most common and clinically significant form of resistance.
-It is caused by specific mutations in gyrase and topoisomerase that weaken the interactions between the quinolones and these enzymes.
+The resistance mediated by the objective: is the most common and clinically significant form of resistance.
+Specific mutations cause it in gyrase and topoisomerase and weaken the interactions between the quinolones and these enzymes.

 Plasmid-mediated resistance: is the result of extrachromosomal elements that encode proteins that interrupt the interactions between quinolones and enzymes, alter drug metabolism or increase the outflow of quinolones.

-Chromosome-mediated resistance is the result of underexpression of porins or overexpression of cell efflux pumps, which decrease cell concentrations of quinolones.
+Chromosome-mediated resistance results from underexpression of porins or overexpression of cell efflux pumps, which decrease cell concentrations of quinolones.

-Finally, this review will discuss recent advances in our understanding of how quinolones interact with gyrase and topoisomerase and how mutations in these enzymes cause resistance.
+Finally, this review will discuss recent advances in understanding how quinolones interact with gyrase and topoisomerase and how mutations in these enzymes cause resistance.

-Over a period of a few decades, quinolones have been transformed from a small and unimportant class of drugs used primarily to treat urinary tract infections to some of the most commonly prescribed antibacterials in the world.
+Over a few decades, quinolones have been transformed from a small and unimportant class of drugs used primarily to treat urinary tract infections to some of the most commonly prescribed antibacterials in the world.

-Today, they are used to treat a wide variety of Gram-negative and Gram-positive bacterial infections.
-Unfortunately, the use of quinolones is threatened by the increasing emergence of resistance, which has been observed in all species that are treated with this class of drugs.
+Today, they are used to treat many Gram-negative and Gram-positive bacterial infections.
+Unfortunately, the use of quinolones is threatened by the increasing emergence of resistance, which has been observed in all species treated with this class of drugs.

-In addition, additional resistance mechanisms caused by altered protein interactions, drug metabolism and uptake and / or outflow have been described.
+In addition, additional resistance mechanisms caused by altered protein interactions, drug metabolism, uptake and outflow have been described.

-In this review we will analyze our current knowledge about the mechanism and resistance of quinolones and how this information can be used to design drugs that are capable of overcoming the most common forms of resistance.
+In this review, we will analyze our current knowledge about the mechanism and resistance of quinolones and how this information can be used to design drugs capable of overcoming the most common forms of resistance.

 Therefore, these drugs are called ” topoisomerase poisons ” because they convert the gyrase and the topoisomerase into cellular toxins.
 In contrast, “catalytic inhibitors” block the overall catalytic functions of these enzymes without increasing the levels of DNA strands being broken.

 Gyrase was identified for the first time as the cell target of the quinolones.
-The subsequent discovery of the topoisomerase raised the question of whether this enzyme was also an objective for the quinolones.
+The subsequent discovery of the topoisomerase raised whether this enzyme was also an objective for the quinolones.

-According to this conclusion, quinolones are more potent against coli gyrase than topoisomerase and induce higher levels of DNA gyrase cleavage complexes in cells.
+According to this conclusion, quinolones are more potent against coli gyrase than topoisomerase and induce higher DNA gyrase cleavage complexes in cells.

-Surprisingly, genetic studies in Streptococcus pneumoniae found that topoisomerase, instead of gyrase, was the primary cellular target of ciprofloxacin.
+Surprisingly, genetic studies in Streptococcus pneumonia found that topoisomerase, instead of gyrase, was the primary cellular target of ciprofloxacin.